Roadmap

 - MSIX / Windows Store support (tentative)

-- Layer mask support
+- Color management support

 - Decouple UI from Windows Forms as much as possible, paving the way for cross-platform and WinUI support